 The Challenge of Printing on Hoodies

 Printing on the backside of a hoodie does not really pose a challenge but if the print is on the front side then it is a different story.
 Most hoodies have full zippers upfront which is clearly an obstacle to the printing process.
 The best way to deal with zippers is a zipper pallet which will deal with the ridges.
 You can never guarantee perfect prints when dealing with zippers but at least the zipper pallet allows the ink to gather around the seams.
+The best way to test the design idea by looking into getting an apparel prototype made.

 Aside from the zipper upfront, other issues to be dealt with when printing on hoodies includes how its thick fabric affects the printing process particularly screen printing.
 Due to its thickness, the printed design may have overlaps and underbases may be noticeable with dark hoodies.
 However, if you are printing on double lined hoodies, there should be no issues such as overlapping and an underbase is unnecessary.